theRealAph/ScopeLocals/README.md

   do not `set()` the `ThreadLocals` they inherit.

-To sum up`ThreadLocal` offers more flexibility than is needed by many applications and comes with some significant costs:
+To sum up, `ThreadLocal` offers more flexibility than is needed by many applications and comes with some significant costs.

 ### Complications Due to Virtual Threads

-The above problems with thread local variables have become more pressing context of virtual threads.
+The above problems with thread local variables have become more pressing in the context of virtual threads.
 These threads are cheap and plentiful, unlike today's platform threads which are expensive and scarce.

 Platform Threads are: